PTSD Guide - Part 2

 A Veteran's military service records do not need to include every little detail of the in-service stressor event to corroborate the event.
 Sufficient corroborative evidence can come from a buddy statement or if there is any independent evidence that the in-service stressor event occurred showing that the Veteran was personally exposed to the in-service stressor event.

-Here is two examples of when a Veteran would need corroborating evidence of their in-service stressor event.
+Here are two examples of when a Veteran would need corroborating evidence of their in-service stressor event.

 A Veteran was involved in a bad vehicle accident during a period of active-duty service, and that vehicle accident did not occur during combat and the Veteran was not diagnosed with PTSD until after leaving active-duty.
 This is when the Veteran would need to get corroborating evidence that the vehicle accident occurred.
 The Veteran can use the hospital records, police report, and the statements from the others who were involved in the vehicle accident as supporting evidence.